-Leonardo trained at The Juilliard School of Music, The Music Academy of the West in Santa Barbara, California and at L’Academie Musicale de Villecroze in France.
-He worked closely with the legendary Marilyn Horne.
+Leonardo trained at The Juilliard School of Music and The Music Academy of the West in Santa Barbara, California where he studied with legendary mezzo-soprano Marilyn Horne.